About Us | General

 ACCORD’s primary aim is to influence political developments by bringing conflict resolution, dialogue and institutional development to the forefront as an alternative to armed violence and protracted conflict.
 ACCORD specialises in conflict management, conflict analysis and conflict prevention.
 We intervene in conflicts through mediation, negotiation, training, research and conflict analysis.

 Since 1992, ACCORD has played an integral role in conflict resolution activities across Africa.
 As an Institute operating in the field of conflict prevention, resolution, and management, ACCORD specifically intervenes through mediation, negotiation and training activities.
 For the past 25 years, the organisation has been building the capacity of Africa’s leaders to resolve conflict and to address the underlying political barriers to growth and stability.

 The Institute’s interventions approach is recognised by the UN as a viable model for supporting peace.
 In September 2005, ACCORD became the first African NGO in history to address the UN Security Council.

-This vision informs ACCORD’s strategic intent to use its resources and programmes to continue to play a meaningful role in developing mechanisms and capabilities to respond to, manage and transform conflicts.
+The vision informs ACCORDs strategic intent to use resources and programmes to continue to play a meaningful role in developing mechanisms and capabilities to respond, manage and transform conflicts.